haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Actions
 Dagger.
 Melee or Ranged Weapon Attack: +5 to hit, reach 5 ft. or range 20/60 ft., one target.
 Hit: 4 (1d4 + 2) piercing damage.
 Mages spend their lives in the study and practice of magic.
 Good-­‐‑aligned mages offer counsel to nobles and others in power, while evil mages dwell in isolated sites to perform unspeakable experiments without interference.
-   Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 400

 Noble
 Medium humanoid (any race), any alignment